Edison Schuko

 Sound Designer, Composer

-I composed a score for, and Sound Designed this radio production of Henry V at UNCSA.
+I composed music for, and sound designed this radio production of Henry V at UNCSA.
 During the production, I led a team of audio engineers that collaborated with the UNCSA School of Drama to produce a version of the classic show.
 Henry V was recorded remotely during the COVID-19 pandemic.